How do they make art out of oil drums?

 Most island nations import every drop of oil.
 These drums stack up by the thousands throughout the Caribbean.
 Haitians are renown for recycling oil containers beautifully.
 Their inspiration comes from nature, religion, every day life.
-We’ll tell you how Haitians make art from drums.

 Singing Rooster is a patron of Haitian arts.
 We LOVE the uniqueness, and cherish the artist.
+Haitian art represents Indigenous American and European aesthetics and religious influences.
+It is an important part of their culture.

 Haitian artists are not just creative, opportunities in art provides jobs for thousands.
 Haitians are on their own to provide transportation, clean water and school tuition for their families.
 Art, literally, is life-saving for many.